Bidirectional Evolutionary Stress-Based Topology Optimization: Global P-Measure Approach for the von Mises-Hencky and Drucker-Prager Failure Criteria

 Abstract

-This work focuses on developing a methodology for stress-based topology optimization using the bidirectional evolutionary structural optimization method, considering static failure theories.
-The base problem is formulated in a general form as the maximization of the P-measure – an aggregation function based on the P-norm – of the safety factor associated with an arbitrary static failure theory, while the volume is constrained.
-The base problem is approached by considering two of the main static failure criteria, enabling the developed method to be applied to a wide range of materials.
-From selected examples, it was possible to verify that the proposed method was able to generate topologies with maximum stress magnitudes compatible with reference works for the von Mises-Hencky failure theory.
-Additionally, it was demonstrated that it can obtain topologies with lower stress concentration and a higher safety factor when compared to the approach based on the mean compliance for the Drucker-Prager failure criteria.
+This work presents a methodology for stress-based topology optimization using the bidirectional evolutionary structural optimization method, considering static failure theories.
+The base problem is formulated in a general form as the maximization of the P-measure — an aggregation function derived from the P-norm — of the safety factor associated with an arbitrary static failure criterion, under a volume constraint.
+The formulation is examined for von Mises-Hencky and Drucker-Prager static failure theories, allowing the proposed approach to be applied to a wide range of ductile and brittle materials.
+Through selected numerical examples, it is demonstrated that the method successfully produces topologies with maximum stress magnitudes consistent with reference results for the von Mises-Hencky criterion.
+Moreover, it achieves topologies with reduced stress concentration and higher safety factors compared to the traditional mean-compliance-based approach when using the Drucker-Prager failure criterion.

 Downloads